Topologically protected Grover's oracle for the partition problem: Discussion

-Our work does not contradict \cite{grover-bad}.
+Our work does not contradict Ref.~\cite{grover-bad}.
 Namely, we do not know a short circuit that would simulate our quantum annealing step on a gate-based quantum computer with the desired accuracy.
-The only possibility that we see generally is to use Suzuki-Tr\"otter decomposition that requires $\sim \sqrt{N}=2^{n/2}$ quantum gates in order to simulate our annealing step with accuracy $O(1/\sqrt{N})$, which would be needed to suppress the discretization errors throughout all $\sim \sqrt{N}$ steps of the Grover algorithm.
-Hence, our approach does not provide an advantage if it is implemented as a fully gate-based quantum circuit.
+For example, the Suzuki-Tr\"otter decomposition requires $\sim \sqrt{N}=2^{n/2}$ quantum gates in order to simulate our annealing step with accuracy $O(1/\sqrt{N})$, which would be needed to suppress the discretization errors throughout all $\sim \sqrt{N}$ steps of the Grover algorithm.
+Hence, our approach may not provide an advantage if it is implemented as a fully gate-based quantum circuit, unless using methods designed to accelerate gate-based quantum annealing simulations \cite{signal}.

 We showed, however, that this problem can be avoided with a physical quantum annealing evolution, which can be performed in time that scales with $N$ only logarithmically and employs only simple interactions between qubits.
-Thus, we resolved the question in favor of quantum computers.
+Thus, we resolved the question in favor of quantum computers without arguing against the analytical results in Ref.~\cite{grover-bad}.